Bhikkhunī

-According to the Buddhist Canon, women are as capable of reaching nirvana as men.
-The Canon reports that the order of bhikkhunis was first created by the Buddha at the specific request of his aunt and foster-mother Mahapajapati Gotami, who became the first ordained bhikkhuni.
+According to the Buddhist Canon, women are as capable of reaching enlightenment as men.
+The Canon describes that the order of bhikkhunīs was first created by the Buddha at the specific request of his aunt and foster-mother Mahapajapati Gotami, who became the first ordained bhikkhunī.
 A famous work of the early Buddhist schools is the Therigatha, a collection of poems by elder nuns about enlightenment that was preserved in the Pāli Canon.
+The canon also describes extra vows required for women to be ordained as bhikkhunīs.